-‘You don’t love me,’ she said, her head suddenly appearing through the gap in the curtain, startling me.
+‘You don’t love me,’ she said, her head popping in through the gap in the curtain, startling me.

 ‘What?’
 I asked, blinking away the dryness in my eyes.

 ‘I read your blog’, she said, stepping slowly in, ‘all the posts.’

 ‘Finally!’
 I swivelled my chair to face her.
 ‘So?
 What d’you think?’

 ‘I just told you.
 I think you don’t love me.’

 I plucked away my antiglares, sure, I wasn’t going back to what I was doing for a while now; and taking her hand, I tugged her down on the chair before me.
 ‘I’m not sure I understand you, baby.
 You get that feeling from reading my blog?’

 ‘Sure.
 To begin with, all your stories and poems and even thoughts are about women, and – ’

 ‘No, they aren’t!’
 I said, immediately on the defensive, scrolling through them all in my mind, rapidly.